Gcommand/PolyKteoDemoFrontend/README.md

 ### Styling
 - The application uses Tailwind CSS with a custom design system
 - PolyU brand colors and styling are implemented throughout
-- Custom CSS for the Dify chatbot integration

 ### Components
 - Modular component architecture for easy customization